10 Easy Meals to Cook in a Hostel in 10 Minutes

 London bastard grilled cheese: Cheese, Ham and Mustard

 Breakfast grilled cheese: Cheese, Soft Eggs, Sliced Tomato

 Light and healthy, this dish is a great option to go to bed full but not stuffed.
 Plus, it is a bit of a different take on the traditional pasta that most backpackers eat every night.
 Check out “real” pasta dish ideas in our 5 Easy Pasta Recipes For Backpackers.

 2 zucchinis (also known as courgettes)

 2 garlic cloves

 1. Peel the two zucchinis and slice them into spaghetti.
-To do so, first slice them in half (keeping the long side as long as possible) and them chop them in the length as well.
+To do so, first, slice them in half (keeping the long side as long as possible) and then chop them in the length as well.
 Repeat until your slices are the width of large spaghetti

 2. Throw your zucchinis spaghetti into a frying pan for about a minute only to get them softer